Current Research Activities

 - Burleigh Discography, collaboration with author Jean Snyder’s addendum to Harry T. Burleigh: From the Spiritual to the Harlem Renaissance

 New research and writing projects will be added.
-Please check back.
+I’m also posting research on ResearchGate.
+Please check back for updates.